 How to Identify Your Target Audience

 Can you describe your target audience in a sentence or two?
 Who does your business serve?
 This is one of the fundamental questions in any marketing plan.
-If you can't, you need to learn how to identify your target audience, and that's what we're going to do in this post.
+If you can't, you need to learn how to identify your target audience, and that's what we will do in this post.

-In its most simple terms, marketing can be defined as – providing the right information, at the right time, for the right audience.
-In future posts, we’ll talk about the right information at the right time but today’s Marketing Academy post is all about finding the right audience.
+In its simplest terms, marketing can be defined as – providing the right information at the right time for the right audience.
+In future posts, we’ll discuss the right information at the right time, but today’s Marketing Academy post is all about finding the right audience.

 Read the Post OR Watch the Free Video Training: